The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Pleural Line Object Detection Training

 \section{Pleural Line Object Detection Training}

 The Single Shot Detector (SSD) method~\cite{liu2016ssd} was employed to perform a cursory evaluation of the pretrained models on an object detection task.
 The {\tt PL} task involved localizing instances of the pleural line in lung US images, which can be described as a bright horizontal line that is typically situated slightly below the vertical level of the ribs.
 It is only visible between the rib spaces, since bone blocks the ultrasound scan lines.
-The artifact represents the interface between the parietal and viesceral linings of the lung.
+The artifact represents the interface between the parietal and visceral linings of the lung.
+In a properly acquired lung US view,

 As in the classification experiments, we used the MobileNetV3Small architecture as the backbone of the network.
+There is precedent for using the SSD object detection method, as it has been applied to assess the object detection capabilities of MobileNet architectures~\cite{sandler2018mobilenetv2,howard2019searching}.
 The feature maps outputted from a designated set of layers were passed to the SSD regression and classification heads.
 We selected a range of layers whose feature maps had varying spatial resolution.
-Table~\ref{tab:ssd-feat-maps} provides the identities and dimensions of the feature maps from the backbone that were fed to the SSD model heads.
+Table~\ref{tab:ssd-feat-maps} provides the identities and dimensions of the feature maps from the backbone that were fed to the SSD model head.
+The head contained \num{43796} trainable parameters, which was light compared to the backbone (\num{927008}).

 The set of default anchor box aspect ratios was manually specified after examining the distribution of bounding box aspect ratios in the training set.
 The 25\textsuperscript{th} percentile was $2.894$, and the 75\textsuperscript{th} percentile was $4.989$.
-The pleural line artifact typically has a much greater width than height.
+The pleural line typically has a much greater width than height.
 Accordingly, we designated the set of default anchor box aspect ratios ($w / h$) as $\{1, 2, 3, 4, 5\}$.
 Six anchor box scales were used.
 The first five were spaced out evenly over the range $[0.023, 0.170]$, which correspond to the square roots of the minimum and maximum areas of the bounding box labels present in the training set, in normalized image coordinates.
-The final scale is $1$, which is included by default.
+The final scale is $1.000$, which is included by default.
+The box confidence threshold was $0.01$ and the intersection over union threshold to match anchors to box labels was $0.3$.
+The non-maximum suppression (NMS) threshold was $0.45$ and the number of detected boxes to keep after NMS was $50$.

 The backbone and head were assigned initial learning rates of $0.002$ and $0.02$, respectively.
 Learning rates were annealed according to a cosine decay schedule.
 The model was trained for $30$ epochs to minimize the loss function from the original SSD paper, which has a regression component for bounding box offsets and a classification component for distinguishing objects and background~\cite{liu2016ssd}.
 The weights corresponding to the epoch with the lowest validation loss were retained for test set evaluation.